catherineochen/Panel_dyadic_logit/README.md

 be published in the Journal of Public Administration Research and Theory.
 The article investigates the career trajectories of U.S. city managers from a national-level angle and examines city-level attributes that drive city managers' career move choices.

 In this repository, we provide the R code we used to organize city-level attributes into a structure suitable for dyadic logit regression, scale variables, and estimate panel dyadic logit models and rare event logit models.
-The details can be found in "dyadic_logit_code."
+The details can be found in "code_dyadic_logit."

 We also include city attributes data for 767 cities in our dataset.
 The data were collected from the 1990, 2000, 2010 census, CQ Press, and other sources.
 The files are: "1990_all_attri_i.csv," "2000_all_attri_i.csv," and "2000_all_attri_i.csv."
 Below is the list of variables included in the CSV files.
 Please see